riipay/riipay-wordpress-plugin/readme.txt

 Your customers can now connect to Riipay on a click of a button during checkout!

-Currently riipay service is only available for sandbox testing.

 == Installation ==

 **Step 1:**